bluenimble/bluenimble-apps-android-sdk/README.md

 ### Data Binding:
-As the name suggests, data binding is the mechanism of:
-- Getting data from visual components. **Binding GET**
-- Putting data into visual components. **Binding SET**

 The underlying mechanism where data is temporarily stored is the **DataHolder**.
-It's a Json Object containing data for each of the 4 scopes:
+The DataHolder is an Object containing data for each of the following namespaces:
 - **View:** Data coming from the UI components.
 - **Streams:** Upload / Download files.
 - **Error:** Error happened.
 - **Device:** Information about the device such as Geolocation.
+- **Static:** Data coming from the i18n file static.json.
+- **Service names:** Data coming from service calls. (see Services section)

+There are 2 types of Bindings.

 #### Binding GET:
 The Binding **GET** is the data retrieval process from a UI Component.